 Visa and Mastercard have some of the lowest fees compared to other processors such as Discover and American Express.
 Merchants can expect to pay anywhere from 1.5% to 3.5% per transaction.

 Visa and Mastercard are equally accepted almost everywhere consumers want to shop, and both offer credit card consumers a variety of benefits through tier-based models.
-Visa’s program includes Basic, Signature and Infinite tiers.
+Visa’s program includes Traditional, Signature and Infinite tiers.
 Mastercard also has a three-tiered model: Basic, World and World Elite.
 Take a look and compare the benefits of both providers.

-Visa Basic vs. Mastercard Basic
+Visa Traditional vs. Mastercard Basic

 Visa Signature vs. Mastercard World